QuarTheDev/Sup-R/README.md

 - An option to create a .desktop file
 - A way to automatically assign ❖ + R to launch Sup-R
 - A `yad` port for more features (see [v1cont/yad](https://github.com/v1cont/yad))

+### Known Issues
+There's a small list of known issues.
+They are currently being worked on or investigated;

+- On Ubuntu, adding the script to a keybind results in only the first dialog appearing.
+- On some systems, double-brackets are interpreted as a command when ran as a standalone shell script rather than curling from GitHub.
+- On Fedora Workstation, all dialog boxes appear in a light mode regardless of user settings.

 ### Questions